localh0rst/OpenSearch-Perl/README.md

 This module is a Perl client for OpenSearch (https://opensearch.org/).
 It currently only supports a small subset of the OpenSearch API.

+# ATTRIBUTES

+## user

+The username to use for authentication

+## pass

+The password to use for authentication

+## hosts

+An arrayref of hosts to connect to

+## secure

+Boolean to indicate if the connection should be secure (https)

+## allow\_insecure

+Boolean to indicate if insecure connections are allowed

+## pool\_count

+The number of connections to pool

+## clear\_attrs

+Boolean to indicate if attributes should be cleared after a request.
+By default this is set to false.
+Usualy all attributes are cached in the class instance and will be reused for the next request.
+Switch this to 1 if you want to clear all attributes after a request.
+Another possibility is to create a new instance of the class for each request.

 # METHODS

 ## cluster